-To achieve the subject specific and generic learning outcomes students are expected to undertake a full academic year of approved study at one of the designated partner universities with whom we have a Memorandum of Understanding that allows the transfer of ECTS academic credit.
+The Year Abroad involves delivery of taught content and assessment of student learning at an academic institution abroad.
+To achieve the subject specific and generic learning outcomes students are expected to undertake a full-time load (as defined by the host institution) during the academic year of approved study at one of the designated partner universities with which UoK has a Memorandum of Understanding that allows the transfer of ECTS academic credit.

-Material studied will be closely relevant to the student's needs (guided by their degree programme specification) and will be determined jointly by the student and the School and is subject to availability within agreements made between UoK and the host institution.
+Material studied will be relevant to the student's degree programme.
+It will be determined jointly by the student, the School, and the host institution and is subject to availability within agreements made between UoK and the host institution.

-Students may elect to take courses to address areas of weakeness or areas of special interest, especially where there are recognised to be particular strengths or unique emphases in teaching practices or content at the host institution compared with those in the student's UoK modulesRead more
+Students may elect to take courses to address areas of weakness or areas of special interest, especially where there are recognised to be particular strengths or unique emphases in teaching practices or content at the host institution compared with those in the student's UoK modules.

 Early in the Autumn term, projects are assigned to students by the project co-ordinator (a member of academic staff), where possible in accordance with student choice.
 Students then meet with their project supervisor to discuss the objectives of the project and obtain guidance on background reading.
 During the Autumn term students write a brief formative literature review on the project topic providing them with a good background before embarking on the project work.